 Since our inception in November 2018, we have devoted substantially all of our resources to identifying, acquiring and developing our product candidates and building our pipeline; organizing and staffing our company; business planning; establishing and maintaining our intellectual property portfolio; establishing arrangements with third parties for the manufacture of our product candidates; raising capital; preparing for commercial launch; and providing general and administrative support for these operations.
 We do not have any products approved for commercial sale and have not generated any revenues from product sales or any other source and have incurred net losses since commencement of our operations.
-For the three months ended September 30, 2022 and 2021, we reported a net loss of \$37.8 million and \$19.2 million, respectively.
-For the nine months ended September 30, 2022 and 2021, we reported a net loss of \$37.8 million, respectively.
-We had an accumulated deficit of \$229.6 million as of September 30, 2022.
+For the three months ended March 31, 2023 and 2022, we reported a net loss of \$42.4 million and \$27.7 million, respectively.
+We had an accumulated deficit of \$312.1 million as of March 31, 2023.
 We expect a significant increase in expenses and substantial losses for the foreseeable future as we continue our development of, and seek regulatory approvals for our product candidates, commercialize any approved products, and seek to expand our product pipeline and invest in our organization.
-In addition, we expect to continue to incur additional costs associated with operating as a public company, including significant legal, audit, accounting, regulatory, tax-related, director and officer insurance, investor relations and other expenses that we did not incur as a private company.

-To date, we have funded our operations through the sale of our redeemable convertible preferred shares, convertible notes and common stock in our initial public offering and subsequent public offering.
+To date, we have funded our operations through the sale of our redeemable convertible preferred shares, convertible notes and common stock in our IPO and subsequent public offering.

-Cash and cash equivalents and short-term investments totaled \$374.3 million as of September 30, 2022.
+Cash and cash equivalents and short-term investments totaled \$318.2 million as of March 31, 2023.
 Based on our current operating plan, management believes we have sufficient capital resources to fund anticipated operations into 2025.
 Because of the numerous risks and uncertainties associated with product development, we may never achieve profitability, and unless and until then, we will need to continue to raise additional capital.
 There are no assurances that we will be successful in obtaining an adequate level of financing to support our business plans.
 If we are unable to raise capital as and when needed or on attractive terms, we may have to significantly delay, reduce or discontinue the development and commercialization of our product candidates or scale back or terminate our pursuit of new in-licenses and acquisitions.